-Page builders like Wix, Squarespace, and Webflow are fine to start.
+Page builders like Wix, Squarespace, WordPress, and Webflow are fine to start.
 Most small business owners should stay on one longer than they think.
 This guide helps you decide when to keep stretching the platform and when a scoped custom build is worth it; the same decision applies whether you hire us or not.

 Published July 2026 by Batteries Included